ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 ### 4.3.
 Authorities Converter
 As a reminder, the `scope` of a token defines what a resource-owner allowed an OAuth2 client to do on his behalf, when "roles" are a way to represent what a resource-owner himself is allowed to do on resource-servers.

 RBAC is a very common pattern for access-control, but neither OAuth2 nor OpenID define a standard representation for "roles".
-Each vendor implements it with its own private-claim(s) and Spring Security default authorities mapper, which maps from the `scope` claim, adding the `SCOPE_` prefix, won't satisfy to our needs (unless we twisted the usage of the `scope` claim on the authorization-server to contain user roles, off course).
+Each vendor implements it with its own private-claim(s).

+Spring Security default authorities mapper, which maps from the `scope` claim, adding the `SCOPE_` prefix, won't satisfy to our needs (unless we twisted the usage of the `scope` claim on the authorization-server to contain user roles, off course).

-So, we need a converter to extract spring-security `GrantedAuthority` collection from claim(s) of our choice.
-In a first iteration, we'll use Keycloak `realm_access.roles` claim as source for authorities:
+So, we need a converter to extract spring-security `GrantedAuthority` collection from claims of our choice.
+In a first iteration, we'll use Keycloak `realm_access.roles` as source for authorities:
 ```java
 @SuppressWarnings("unchecked")
 @Bean